Favero ASSIOMA Review – Longterm Report

 I have paired the following and they pick up a power (w) signal with ANT+: Garmin Edge (520, 810, 820); WAHOO ELEMNT & BOLT; LEZYNE SUPER GPS; MIO CYCLO 505HC; Garmin Forerunner (920XT, 935); Garmin Fenix 5; Garmin Forerunner 945; Garmin Edge 530 and many more.

-I am actively using a WAHOO ELEMNT, Garmin Edge 820 and WAHOO ELEMNT BOLT.
-So I am NOT specifically saying all the above models that I paired with are fully and operationally correct.
+I actively use a WAHOO ELEMNT, Garmin Edge 820 and WAHOO ELEMNT Bolt.
+So, I am NOT explicitly saying all the above models I paired with are entirely and operationally correct.

-There is one big compatibility issue and then I will add to the list of smaller issues as they come up:
+There is one big compatibility issue, and then I will add to the list of more minor issues as they come up:

-1. A Dual-sided BLE power meter is only as good as the head unit/watch.
+- A Dual-sided BLE power meter is only as good as the head unit/watch.
 Specifically, Polar’s M460 is also dual-sided and a pairing is required for both the left and right channels.
 However, Suunto’s SPARTAN/S5/S9/Vertical/Race are single-sided and can only pair to one side and double it.
-In that case, it makes sense to buy the ASSIOMA UNO not DUO.
+In that case, it makes sense to buy the ASSIOMA UNO, not DUO.

-2. I have found quite a few times that head units (WAHOO) seem to prefer to pair in BLE.
-That’s fine but bear in mind that when you try to additionally and simultaneously pair your smartphone/tablet/Zwift it won’t work.
+- I have found quite a few times that head units (WAHOO) seem to prefer to pair in BLE.
+That’s fine, but bear in mind that when you try to additionally and simultaneously pair your smartphone/tablet/Zwift, it won’t work.
 Pair and open the smartphone + app + Zwift FIRST and then pair subsequent devices by ANT+ (the only method that will be available).
 WAHOO will give a message saying which protocol was used in the pairing in this scenario.

 BATTERY

-As we’ve seen, the 2x long, USB cables can be used to charge both pedals simultaneously either on the bike or off.
+As we’ve seen, the 2x long USB cables can charge both pedals simultaneously on the bike or off.
 It’s a standard USB cable with a proprietary end connector piece.
-The dual-adapter plug even has a light on it which glows when plugged into a wall socket.
+The dual-adapter plug even has a light that glows when plugged into a wall socket.

 The charger connects to the pedal body magnetically.
 It’s a strong enough magnet for the cable to hold the entire weight of the pedal.
 There are two copper connectors which complete the charging circuit.